rohanpatel981/Take-IT/README.md

 This application allows you to browse through hundreds of different books uploaded by various users and bookmark them.

-This application is orginally created by Rohan M. Patel (lead developer) along with Akash Mishra (Design and UI)  and Udit Doshi (Design and UI and developer).
+This application is orginally created by Rohan M. Patel (lead developer) along with Udit Doshi (Design and UI and developer) and Akash Mishra (Design and UI).

 # Features
 The android app lets you: